In Time: Plot

-Arriving in New Greenwich, Will meets 110-year-old time-loaning businessman Philippe Weis and his 27-year-old daughter Sylvia at a casino.
-While playing poker, Will nearly times out but eventually wins over a millennium in a flawless gamble.
-Sylvia invites him to a party, and Will commutes there by purchasing a new sports car.
-Raymond arrives and apprehends Will, who insists his innocence in Hamilton's death.
-Rather than attempting to prove Will's guilt, he simply confiscates all but two hours of Will's time, explaining it does not belong in Dayton.
+In New Greenwich, Will meets Philippe Weis, a time-loaning businessman, and his daughter Sylvia at a casino.
+While playing poker, Will nearly times out but eventually wins a millennium.
+Sylvia invites him to a party that night at her father's.
+Will then purchases a classic Jaguar E-Type convertible and drives it to the party.
+Will dances with Sylvia and convinces her to swim in the ocean, something that, out of fear, the rich never do.
+Timekeepers later arrive and detain Will, who claims his innocence in Hamilton's death.
+Rather than attempting to prove Will's guilt, Raymond simply confiscates all but two hours of Will's time, explaining it does not belong in Dayton.

-Fortis's gang ambushes Will and Sylvia, who have escaped back to Dayton with him taking her hostage, leaving them with 30 minutes each.
-Will visits Borel's residence to retrieve some spare time, but his wife Greta answers, tearfully explaining that he has drunk himself to death.
-After the two obtain a day each by pawning Sylvia's diamond earrings, Will calls Philippe to request a 1,000-year ransom to be paid into the time-mission for the desperate, releasing Sylvia when he declines.
+Will escapes, taking Sylvia hostage and driving back to Dayton.
+Fortis's gang sets up a roadblock which causes Will to crash into a flood control channel, knocking them unconscious.
+The gang arrives and steals most of their time, leaving Will and Sylvia with only 30 minutes each.
+They abandon the wrecked car and visit Borel's residence to retrieve some spare time but, his wife Greta tearfully explains that he has drunk himself to death.
+As their time is running out, the two obtain a day each by pawning Sylvia's diamond earrings.
+Will then calls Philippe to request a 1,000-year ransom to be paid into the time-mission for the desperate, releasing Sylvia anyway when he declines.
 Raymond encounters Will, but when Sylvia accidentally shoots him in the shoulder, Will transfers two hours to Raymond, allowing him to survive long enough for his squad to retrieve him, and purloins his car.

-Now committed to crashing the system, Will and Sylvia rob Philippe's time banks, donating the extra capsules to the destitute, but soon realize that prices are simply increased to compensate for the extra time.
-Fortis's gang ambushes them, but Will successfully times out Fortis in an arm wrestling match by using his deceased father's technique and kills his Minutemen.
+Now committed to crashing the system, Will and Sylvia rob Weis time banks, donating the extra capsules to the destitute, but soon realize that prices are simply increased to compensate for the extra time.
+Now criminals, they rent out an entire hotel to hide.
+Fortis's gang finds them, but Will successfully times out Fortis in a wrist wrestling match by using his deceased father's technique and kills his Minutemen.
 He and Sylvia then decide to rob Philippe's vault of a 1,000,000-year capsule.
-Raymond pursues them to Dayton, where he was born and raised but eventually escaped from, but fails to stop them from distributing the stolen time.
+Raymond pursues them from New Greenwich to Dayton, but fails to stop them from distributing the stolen time.
 Having neglected to collect his per diem, he times out.
 Will and Sylvia nearly time out themselves, but survive by taking Raymond's salary.